WalletConnect/walletconnect-docs/docs/old_web3modal/advanced/chains.md

 ## Wagmi chains

-Wagmi supports most of the popular evm chains out of the box, but also allows you to create custom configurations.
+Wagmi supports most of the popular EVM chains out of the box, but also allows you to create custom configurations.
 Please see [wagmi](https://wagmi.sh/react/chains) or [@wagmi/core](https://wagmi.sh/core/chains) chains documentation for more information.

 ## Standalone chains